-The Collie Dog Breed and the name Lassie became almost synonymous at one point in history, where children who could not remember the word Collie simply substituted it for "the Lassie dog."
+The Collie Dog Breed and the name Lassie became almost synonymous at one point in history, where children simply called it "the Lassie dog."

 This fictional TV hero is the best known Rough Collie of all times.
-We think of the Collie as a loving, loyal family dog that is courageous, full of energy, and very smart because that is what Lassie symbolized.
+We think of the this breed as a loving, loyal family dog that is courageous, full of energy, and very smart because that is what Lassie symbolized.

 |Friendliness Towards Strangers|